Work permits for employees in the Philippines: A complete guide for employers [2024]

 Employers looking to hire a foreign national to work in the Philippines play an active role in securing work authorization.
 For most non-Filipino residents to secure a legal work permit, employers with a registered business presence in the Philippines need to sponsor them—all while proving they haven’t been able to secure gainful employment through the country’s domestic labor market.

-So before you make your first hire in the Philippines (or transfer an existing employee to the country), read our guide for everything you need to know about who needs a work visa, how to apply for one, and other common questions about work permits for employees in the Philippines.
+So before hiring in the Philippines (or transferring an existing employee to the country), read our guide for everything you need to know about who needs a work visa, how to apply for one, and other common questions about work permits for employees in the Philippines.

 What is a work permit in the Philippines?